 These 2020 Rossignol BC 80 Positrack Backcountry/ Cross-country Touring Skis have an LDC Wood Core and Active Cap construction that intelligently reacts to your body’s movements and helps you move forward instead of sliding back.

-3. Rossignol BC 65 Positrack XC Skis w/BC Auto Bindings
+2. Rossignol BC 65 Positrack Skis with BC Auto Ski Bindings – Men’s

 Whether you are a professional skier or consider it as a recreational activity during the winters, this ski could end up being your favorite one!
 Rossignol BC 65 Positrack Cross-Country Skis come with NNN BC Auto Bindings, offering an intelligent spin on the classic skis.